ovh/docs/pages/platform/private-registry/creating-a-private-registry-through-terraform/guide.en-asia.md

 Because, behind the scenes, the "OVH Terraform provider" is doing requests to OVHcloud APIs.

-In order to retrieve this necessary information, please follow [First steps with the OVHcloud APIs](https://docs.ovh.com/asia/en/api/first-steps-with-ovh-api/) tutorial.
+In order to retrieve this necessary information, please follow the [First steps with the OVHcloud APIs](https://docs.ovh.com/asia/en/api/first-steps-with-ovh-api/) tutorial.

 When you have successfully generated your OVH tokens, please keep them.
 You'll have to define them in the coming minutes ;-).